cog/Games-Cards-ShuffleTrack/README.md

     $deck->cut(26);

+If you try to cut to a position that doesn't exist nothing will happen.

+You can also cut at negative positions, meaning that you're counting from the bottom of the deck.
+For instance, to cut the bottom two cards to the top:

+        $deck->cut(-2);

 Additional ways of cutting:

         $deck->cut( 'short'  ); # on a 52 cards deck, somewhere between 5  and 15 cards